CamHD-Analysis/CamHD_motion_metadata/docs/Make_Regions_File.md

 sequence, the intervening unlabelled region adopts the middle label.

 If a region is successfully labeled, the tag `sceneTag` is added to the region file.
 If a region cannot be labelled, a region is labelled `unknown`.
 The `sceneTagMeta` tag is used to store meta information about the matching process.

+# process_regions_files.py
+The runner script to automate the process of creating region files for new set of videos.
+Note: Ensure to run this on a new branch taken from updated master.

+# TODO: Add documentation about the script and the sample config.